patkruk/Laravel-Cached-Settings/README.md

 The package uses the current environment name to oraganize settings in order to allow you have different values based on the environment the application is running in.
 Therefore, a value added while in "local", won't be available in "production" or "testing".

-One of the artisan commands the package offers, allows you to import a json file with into the persistant storage system.
+One of the artisan commands the package offers, allows you to import a json file into the persistant storage system.
 See below for more info.

 Instalation
 ===========